HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Tabs are a very common interface widget, but making them accessible presents a challenge for many developers.
 A common pattern for accessible implementation comes from the <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a>.
 Please note that the ARIA Authoring Practices document is not a specification and is meant to demonstrate idealized use of ARIA for common widgets.
 They should not be used in production without testing with your users.

 The Authoring Practice guidelines suggest always using the `tabpanel` role in conjunction with `role="tab"`.
 We found that 8% of desktop pages have at least one element with a `role="tablist"`, 7% of pages have elements with a `role="tab"` and 6% of pages have elements with a `role="tabpanel"`.
+For more information see the [Aria roles](#aria-roles) section below.

 ### Captchas